Tower Air Flight 41: Accident

 The flight crew was given a weather briefing by the airline's dispatchers.
 At 10:36 AM Eastern Standard Time (EST) Flight 41 pushed back from the gate and was subsequently de-iced.
-At 11:16 the flight began to taxi to runway 4L (runway 13R/31L was closed).
+At 11:16 the flight began to taxi to runway 4L.
 The ramp had packed snow and patches of ice.
 Six minutes later, the captain stopped taxiing in order to clear additional ice by performing an engine run-up.
-Noting the outside conditions, he told the first officer, "if we start to move let me know."
+Noting the outside conditions, he told the first officer, "If we start to move let me know."

 The captain then started to increase engine thrust, only for the aircraft to start slipping in the process.
-The captain stopped the procedure and told the crew, "it's an ice rink here."
-After crossing runway 31L, the captain asked the flight engineer to go into the cabin and inspect the wings.
-The flight engineer left the cockpit at 11:30 and returned one minute later, saying that the wings were not contaminated.
+The captain stopped the procedure and told the crew, "It's an ice rink here."
+After crossing runway 31L, the captain asked the flight engineer to go into the cabin and visually inspect the wings.
+The flight engineer left the cockpit at 11:30 and returned one minute later, confirming that the wings were not contaminated with ice.

 At 11:32, Flight 41 lined up on runway 4L.
 The captain attempted the engine runup a second time, again to clear additional ice, this time without any incidents.
 Four minutes after lining up, at 11:36, Flight 41 was cleared for takeoff.
 The cockpit voice recorder (CVR) recorded the following: